-All contact tracing should be undertaken whilst respecting the individual patient's sensitivities and needs, and should not result in harm.
+All contact tracing should be undertaken whilst respecting the individual patient's sensitivities and needs and should not result in harm.
 The approach in contact tracing may vary depending on the population involved.
-You can go to the Special Populations section for additional help.
+Refer to the Special Populations section for additional information if required.

 STEP 1.
 Introduce the reasons for contact tracing

 • Asymptomatic infection.
 Sexual contacts that are infected are usually asymptomatic and unaware of their infection.

 • Possible serious complications for partners if partners are not tested and treated.